-While health warnings for alcoholic beverages are not yet regulated in EU law, the European Commission has already announced its intention to do so in the framework of its Communication to the European Parliament and the Council - "Europe's Beating Cancer Plan"2.
+While health warnings for alcoholic beverages are not yet regulated in EU law, the European Commission has already announced its intention to do it in the framework of its Communication to the European Parliament and the Council - "Europe's Beating Cancer Plan".

-To reduce the harmful alcohol consumption, the European Commission will propose by 2023, mandatory health warnings for alcoholic beverages.
+In particular, and in order to reduce the harmful alcohol consumption, the European Commission will propose by 2023, mandatory health warnings for alcoholic beverages.

-In this framework, the European Parliament has adopted a resolution of 16 February 2022 on "strengthening Europe in the fight against cancer".
-At point 16 of the resolution, "the European Parliament supports the provision of better information to consumers by improving the labelling of alcohol beverages to include moderate and responsible drinking information and introducing the mandatory indication of the list of ingredients and nutritional information, and in addition, by introducing digital labelling"3.
+In the framework of this initiative, the European Parliament has adopted a resolution of 16 February 2022 on "strengthening Europe in the fight against cancer".
+At point 16 of the resolution, "the European Parliament supports the provision of better information to consumers by improving the labelling of alcohol beverages to include moderate and responsible drinking information and introducing the mandatory indication of the list of ingredients and nutritional information, and in addition, by introducing digital labelling.